jsturtevant/docker-azure-fundamentals-workshop/labs/lab1/Hands-on-with-dockerfiles.md

     docker-compose -f docker-compose.build.yml build build-image
     docker run -d -p 8080:80 hellodocker
     ```

+    This step is equivelant to running ```docker build -t hellodocker .``` manually.
+The advantage of putting inside the compose file is that you now can track the image version name and everything is in one place.

     Navigate to navigate to ```localhost:8080``` to see your project.